-Your home is covered under a 24-month defects warranty, known as the defect's liability period.
+Your home is covered under a 12-month defects warranty, known as the defect's liability period.
 This period started when Notting Hill Genesis took possession of your home from the contractor.
-Notting Hill Home Ownership will co-ordinate the rectification of defects and faults that occur during this period.
+The contractor is responsible for the rectification of defects and faults that occur during this period.
 All you need to do is report any genuine defects you find via your online MyAccount.

-A photo/video must be attached to the defect ticket (if at all possible) and a detailed description of the problem including the location within the property.
+A photo/video must be attached to the defect ticket (if possible) and a detailed description of the problem including the location within the property.
+Once completed you will receive a unique ID reference you can use to follow up with the defect team if required.

-The team will then log the information we need to know, give your case a unique ID and arrange an appointment with the aftercare manager.
-The response time will vary depending on the urgency of the problem
+The Defect Team will review the information you have provided and will send it to the Developers aftercare team to arrange an appointment date and time to attend.
+The response time will vary depending on the urgency of the problem.

-To report a defect please raise the repair though the customer portal or PMO.
-Communal through the concierge.
+To report a defect please raise the repair though the customer portal or Housing Officer.